Serious Programming Courses

 it can be used to write a wide variety of interesting programs

-Specifically, the path we will take to becoming a hacker will involve these steps:
+Specifically, the path we will take will involve these steps:

-learn to install and use the GNU/Linux operating system on old hardware
+learn to install and use the Linux operating system on old hardware

 learn to use the command line shell